iLambda/lsdj-wave-cruncher/README.md

 ## patching

-**Patching** a synth is writing the binary .snt data to a LSDJ song.
+**Patching** a synth is writing the binary .snt data into a LSDJ song.

 To *patch* a synth, you can use both of these commands :
 ```